There’s no shortage of marinas in Europe and many, if not most are perfectly charming and worthwhile places to visit.

 No list of the best marinas would be complete without the jewel in the French Riviera, Port de Saint Tropez.
 The marina has berthing for over 700 boats in an area covering 22 acres of prime Riviera real estate.
 This celebrity rich destination offers luxury shops, restaurants and bars whilst still retaining its quaint charm.
 The narrow streets and architecture rubs shoulders with the rich and famous in this wealthy playground.
 The marina berths yachts up to 70 metres although larger vessels can anchor farther out to sea.
 Highlights include the beaches along the Baie de Pampelonne and the iconic nightlife.

 11. Port Hercule, Monaco

-Monaco exudes luxury, wealth and style and its marina, Port Hercule is testament to this.
+Monaco exudes luxury, wealth and style and its marina, Port Hercule is a testament to this.
 It’s an opulent extension of all that’s Monaco and more than lives up to the Principality’s flamboyant image.
 Surrounded by casinos, luxurious homes, grand hotels and restaurants and home to both the Monaco Grand Prix in May and the Monaco Yacht Show in September, Port Hercule isn’t the most expensive place to berth but it comes very close to being so.
-Set amongst the steep rising hills, the impressive setting is the ideal base to explore the sumptuous delights of Monaco and surrounding area.
+Set amongst the steep rising hills, the impressive setting is the ideal base to explore the sumptuous delights of Monaco and the surrounding area.
 With a combination of a naturally beautiful setting and a vibrant nightlife, makes Port Hercule a must-visit destination for anyone with a love of sailing.

 Related Articles and Guides